Baqend/guide/src/topics/getting-started/index.md

 ## Javascript SDK

 The JavaScript SDK is packaged as an UMD module, it can be used with RequireJS, browserify or without any module loader.
-To get started please install the Baqend SDK with [npm](https://www.npmjs.com/package/baqend) or [bower](https://libraries.io/bower/baqend) or download the complete package from [GitHub](https://github.com/Baqend/js-sdk/releases/latest).
+To get started please install the Baqend SDK with [npm](https://www.npmjs.com/package/baqend) or download the complete package from [GitHub](https://github.com/Baqend/js-sdk/releases/latest).

 <div class="note"><strong>Note:</strong> If you are not using JavaScript you can use Baqend via its <b>REST API</b> from the programming language of your choice.
 Baqend's REST API is documented with <a href="http://swagger.io/">Swagger</a> and can be explored <a href="https://dashboard.baqend.com/swagger-ui/?url=https%3A%2F%2Ftoodle.app.baqend.com%2Fv1%2Fspec&#/crud">here</a>.
 In the <a href="https://dashboard.baqend.com/">dashboard of you Baqend app</a> you can goto "API Explorer" to explore and use the REST API of your own instance.</div>